5anmu/travel-cards/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+### Deployment

+The project is deployed and hosted via Cloudflare Pages.

+Any pushes to any branch will create a QA deployment on a custom cloudflare-provided URL.

+Any pushes to `main` branch will automatically trigger a prod deploy at travel-cards.pages.dev.